MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbyupdatedstatechange.md

 The set of member updates.

+**`serverUpdated`** &nbsp; bool

+A flag indicating if a client-owned lobby's joined server changed.

+**`updatedServerPropertyCount`** &nbsp; uint32_t

+The number of properties that updated for a client-owned lobby's joined server.

+**`updatedServerPropertyKeys`** &nbsp; const char* const*
+*array of size `updatedServerPropertyCount`*

+The keys of properties that updated for a client-owned lobby's joined server.

+**`serverConnectionStatusUpdated`** &nbsp; bool

+A flag indicating whether the lobby server's connection status changed.

 ## Remarks

-This state change signifies that the lobby has updated and provides hints as to which values have changed.
+This state change signifies that the lobby is updated and provides hints as to which values have changed.
 Multiple updates may be provided by a single call to [PFMultiplayerStartProcessingLobbyStateChanges()](../functions/pfmultiplayerstartprocessinglobbystatechanges.md).
-All state reflected by these updates will become available simultaneously when PFMultiplayerStartProcessingLobbyStateChanges() is called, so the updates can be reconciled either individually or as a batch.
+All state reflected by these updates become available simultaneously when PFMultiplayerStartProcessingLobbyStateChanges() is called, so the updates can be reconciled either individually or as a batch.

 ## Requirements